 While many dentists work in a clinical practice, there are other opportunities like dental education, research and public health.
-The BLS estimates that employment of dentists could increase 21% from 2010-2020.
+The BLS estimates that employment of dentists could increase 18% from 2014 to 2024, much faster than average.
 This projected growth is due to an aging population and an increased number of less invasive treatments.
-In May 2011, the BLS reported that general dentists earned a median annual salary of $142,740.
+In May 2015, the BLS reported that general dentists earned a median annual salary of $152,700.

 Continuing Education Information

 All states require dentists to be licensed before they can practice.
 Though requirements vary by state, becoming licensed usually involves graduating from an accredited program and passing both written and practical exams.
 Dentists have the option to pursue additional training after earning their degree if they would like to practice in a specialty, such as prosthodontics, oral and maxillofacial surgery, orthodontics or endodontics.
 The BLS states that this usually involves 2-4 years of additional training and passing a state specialty exam.